GriffintheFolf/GriffintheFolf/README.md

 # Why, hello there.

-I'm Thomas, but you can call me Griffin.
+I'm Griffin.
 Can you believe it, another folf?
 But in green!

 Half the projects I make don't end up finished, but we all have our secrets